-Global is owned and operated by VGW Holdings Limited, a publicly traded company incorporated in Australia.
+Global is owned and operated by VGW Holdings Limited, a company incorporated in Australia.
 The Malta Gaming Authority regulates VCW’s social gaming platforms, which include free sweeps cash casinos as well.

 Players can expect fair games and feel safe in the knowledge that their account information and player funds are secure.
 The site offers the following poker variations with stakes for every bankroll level:

-Michigan players can currently access an exclusive USPoker bonus offer for a free $20 Gold Coin package just for signing up or a $40 package for depositing $20.
+Michigan players can currently access an exclusive USPoker offer 150,000 Gold Coins for 150,000 + 30 FREE Sweeps Coins.
 Click below to start the process:

 Which other poker brands will offer online poker in Michigan?

 Michigan offers a big opportunity for online poker operators and expect some considerable interest from the big players.